Domain Adapting Deep Reinforcement Learning for Real-world Speech Emotion Recognition: Conclusion

 \section{Conclusion}

-This study investigated the possibility of using RL for domain adaptation in SER.
-While several strategies have been used for domain adaptation for SER in the past, we were the first to propose RL-technique for domain adaptation herein.
-Evaluations of this research suggest that using RL can improve domain adaptability in a real-world scenario compared to a SL approach.
-An accuracy increment of 11\,\% in cross-corpus and 14\,\% in cross-language schema was observable in the results when using the proposed RL-DA approach compared to the baseline strategy.
+This study investigated the use of Reinforcement Learning (RL) for domain adaptation in Speech Emotion Recognition (SER), marking the first attempt to apply RL for this purpose in SER.
+Previous approaches have primarily relied on supervised learning (SL) techniques, but the findings of this study suggest that RL offers superior domain adaptability, particularly in real-world scenarios.
+The proposed RL-based domain adaptation (RL-DA) framework demonstrated an increase in accuracy by 11\% and 14\% in cross-corpus and cross-language setups, respectively, compared to baseline SL approaches.

-We discussed that the main reason for the improved domain adaptability in a real-world setting is the ability of the RL agent to continually incorporate feedback.
-On the other hand, supervised learning does not have such a feedback mechanism unless the model is retrained using a manual process.
+A key factor contributing to this improved performance is the RL agent's ability to continually incorporate feedback, eliminating the need for manual retraining that SL models require.
+Furthermore, the study introduced a simulated environment for training, given the challenges of implementing a human-in-the-middle system during the training phase.
+Additionally, a human-in-the-middle application has been developed and publicly hosted at~\url{https://rlemotion.cloud.edu.au}, showcasing practical implementation in dynamic real-world scenarios.

+Future directions will focus on enhancing the framework through continuous learning and scenario-specific testing.
+By enabling online training, the model can dynamically adjust to new conditions without full retraining.
+Scenario-specific protocols involving real-time interactions in varied settings will also be explored, enabling robust performance across different environments such as noisy versus quiet spaces or indoor versus outdoor contexts.

-The outcome of this study is likely to lead the community in this new direction and help eventuate real-world emotion-aware applications that can adapt to the users' emotional expression under a new domain.
+The outcomes of this research set a new direction for the community and pave the way for developing emotion-aware applications that can flexibly adapt to users' emotional expressions across diverse domains.